reactome/release-update-dois/downloadDirectory/README.md

 This step produces 3 different files, `reactome_data_model.pprj`, `reactome_data_model.pont`, and `reactome_data_model.pins`.
 All are parsed from the <i>ontology</i> attribute in the <i>Ontology</i> table in `test_reactome`.
 This value in Ontology.ontology is a <b>blob</b> that contains all 3 files.
 The contents of each file are parsed out of the blob during the <b>FetchTestReactomeOntologyFiles</b> step.
 These files are associated with <i>Protégé 2.0</i> (<a href="https://protege.stanford.edu/">website</a>)and can be used with their software.
 Additional information about each filetype can be found <a href="https://protegewiki.stanford.edu/wiki/PrF_UG_files_protege_files">here</a>.

-Compare each file with it's equivalent from the previous release.
+Compare each file with its equivalent from the previous release.
 The beginning and end of each file should have the same formatting between them, although the content may differ.

 <h4>CreateReleaseTarball</h4>